mamure/BAproj/report.md

 For the discussion, I’m thinking of writing about the importance of choosing the parameter that determines how many nodes per path are allowed to be congested before the path-switching mechanism is activated.
 The results show that no single value works well across different network sizes.
 In general, I think I’ll focus on parameter tuning in the discussion.
 ## Week 17 (26 may-1 jun)
+After reading through the code to ensure that wcett-lb (pre) was predicting and (post) was reacting in accordance with the recommended information flow diagram, I discovered that the sequential process was not implemented as intended.
+Additionally, the load-balancing threshold was not being correctly parsed to the nodes during updates.
+These issues have now been fixed, and I have "new results" that I will need to analyze and discuss — though that part is more or less writing itself.
+I can still use the comments made on the "prior" version, as they were general and not specific to the results.

+I have also made some minor tweaks to the codebase, including fixes to imports, tests, and other small adjustments.

+For the analysis and discussion, I will cover the following points:
+* Load-balancing benefits under increasing traffic
+* Sensitivity to the load balance threshold
+* Hop count was initially used as a baseline ("this has no real knowledge of the network, so should be bad"), but it shows surprisingly good results in the simulations on both topologies.
+Why is that?

+Formally, I would like to confirm:
+1. Should the AI declaration be placed on the first page of the document?
+2. Should I submit a specific version of the GitHub repository?
 ## Week 18 (2-7 jun)
 ## Week 19 (8-10 jun)